chipjacks/chipjacks.github.io/resume.md

 **Senior Software Engineer at ZipRecruiter** *Bellingham, WA | January 2025 – Present | 9 months+*

-* Led a workstream of 5 engineers, successfully shipping 10+ new messaging products and systems.
-* Mentored 2 engineers and contributed to development processes and tooling, improving engineering productivity across the team.
-* Collaborated with product, management, and recommendations teams to design and implement product updates that resulted in a 91% ($200k) increase in monthly revenue.
+* Developed tooling and best practices for AB testing in Spark and Flink with Statsig, now used by multiple teams for experimentation.
+* Designed and implemented job novelty and deduping systems, used across millions of jobseeker emails per day to ensure we are sending fresh job recommendations.
+(Flink, DynamoDB)
+* Gave a company-wide lightning talk, participated in book clubs, knowledge shares, and working groups, helping to level-up myself and other engineers.
+* Contributed to Gradle configuration and CI/CD processes to decrease build time by utilizing Remote Build Cache.

 **Software Engineer at ZipRecruiter**
 *Bellingham, WA | October 2021 – January 2025 | 3 year 4 months*

-* Architected, implemented, and maintained multiple batch and streaming data pipelines used to send personalized job recommendation messages to millions of job seekers.
-* Improved scalability and reliability of messaging systems, supporting millions of users across multiple channels.
-* Built core components with Python, Java, Scala, Spark, Flink, and AWS.
+* Conducted 30+ interviews per year for the new grad and intern hiring pipeline, performing as one of the top 5 interviewers across the company.
+* Led a workstream of 5 engineers for one year, successfully shipping 12+ new products and systems.
+* Maintained systems responsible for sending ~30 distinct emails to 10+ million jobseekers per day.
+(Perl, Python, AWS, Kubernetes)
+* Handled on-call responsibilities for up to 26 weeks a year by tuning alerts, improving system stability, and introducing low-urgency PagerDuty alerting across the company.
+(Prometheus, Grafana)
+* Updated email templates and styling, leveraging Cerberus open-source libraries to introduce responsive email layouts, now used for all jobseeker emails.
+(Node.js, Tailwind CSS)
+* Led the design and implementation process for a core messaging product re-write, resulting in a 91% ($200k) increase in monthly revenue.
+(Spark)

 **Full-Stack Software Developer – Contractor & Open Source Contributor** *Bellingham, WA | October 2020 – October 2021 | 1 year*